slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The only way to have a friend is to be one."
 -- Ralph Waldo Emerson [1803]*

+> *"Keep away from people who try to belittle your ambitions.
+Small people always do that, but the really great make you feel that you too can become great."
+-- Mark Twain [1835]*

+> *"Anybody can sympathize with the sufferings of a friend, but it requires a very fine nature to sympathize with a friend’s success." (...)
-> *"To lose one parent may be regarded as a misfortune; to lose both looks like carelessness." (...)
+"To lose one parent may be regarded as a misfortune; to lose both looks like carelessness." (...)
 "A bore is someone who deprives you of solitude without providing you company."
 -- Oscar Wilde [1854]*

+> *"When you’re in jail, a good friend will be trying to bail you out.
+A best friend will be in the cell next to you saying, «Damn, that was fun»."
+-- Groucho Marx [1890]*

 > *"I have nothing to offer anyone, except my own confusion."
 -- Jack Kerouac [1922]*

-> *"Routinely greeting six neighbours maximizes wellbeing."
+> *"Routinely greeting six neighbors maximizes wellbeing."
 -- Fred Rogers [1928]*

 > *"If everybody loves you, something is wrong."